Vasyl Kravets

-Vasyl Ruslanovych Kravets (Василь Русланович Кравець; born 20 August 1997) is a Ukrainian professional footballer who plays as a left-back for Ukrainian First League club Metalist 1925 Kharkiv.
+Vasyl Ruslanovych Kravets (Василь Русланович Кравець; born 20 August 1997) is a Ukrainian professional footballer who plays as a left-back for Ukrainian First League club Zorya Luhansk.

 Club career

 Born in Lviv, Kravets is a product of the FC Karpaty Lviv School System.
 His first trainer was Vasyl Leskiv.
 He made his debut for FC Karpaty entering as a second-half substitute against FC Chornomorets Odesa on 10 May 2015 in Ukrainian Premier League.

 On 24 January 2017, Kravets was loaned to Spanish Segunda División side CD Lugo until the end of the season, with a buyout clause.
 12 June, Lugo announced that buyout option was activated.

 On 13 January 2019, Kravets agreed to a four-and-a-half-year contract with La Liga side CD Leganés.
 He made his debut in the competition on 24 February, starting in a 1–1 home draw against Valencia CF.

 On 15 January 2020, after appearing in only one cup match for Lega during the campaign, Kravets was loaned to his former side Lugo until June.

 On 11 September 2020, Kravets moved to Lech Poznań on a season-long loan.
 The following 13 July, he moved to Sporting de Gijón also on a temporary basis.

 On 1 September 2022, Kravets was transferred to FC Vorskla Poltava in his home country.

 On 10 July 2023, Kravets was transferred to Dnipro-1.